openstack/swift/doc/source/howto_installmultinode.rst

 Configure the Auth node
 -----------------------

+.. note:: Only required for DevAuth; you can skip this section for Swauth.

 #.
 If this node is not running on the same node as a proxy, create a
    self-signed cert as you did for the Proxy node